Welcome to Lottoland

 New Year's Eve is the name given to the worldwide commemoration of the calendar's passage to the next year - regardless of which date system is used.

-In most countries, the New Year's feast takes place on the evening of the calendar's turn, ie on the last day of the last month.
+In most countries, the New Year's feast takes place on the evening of the calendar's turn, meaning on the last day of the last month.
 However, in some cultures, such as China, New Year celebrations can last weeks.

 Going back to the beginnings of this feast, the first day of the New Year was dedicated to the Ancient Roman god Janus - after whom January is named.
 In pre-Christian Roman times, Janus was known as the god of new beginnings and gateways, so perhaps New Year celebrations haven't changed all that much over time after all!